 Making A Difference in Our County

-The UGA Extension 4-H program in Clinch County is expanding horizons for Clinch County 4-H’ers.
-Opening students up to opportunities they might not otherwise have is very rewarding.
-In 2016, Clinch County took 80 children to camp and 36 children to District Project Achievement (DPA).
-Our programs are important because children receive an educational experience that is fun while they develop self-confidence, responsibility and good habits that lead to healthier lifestyles.
-We attempt to make all camps as affordable as possible for our 4-H’ers.
-Clinch County Extension offers two fundraisers, Yankee Candle sales and candy bar sales.
-These fundraisers are used for the children to pay for or reduce their camp costs, giving children of all economic backgrounds the opportunity to go and benefit from the life lessons learned at 4-H camp and DPA.
+The Clinch County 4-H Club is expanding possibilities for many 4-H’ers, opening them up to opportunities they might not otherwise have, which is very rewarding.
+In 2018, Clinch County 4-H took 89 children to camp and 28 children to District Project Achievement (DPA).
+Our programs are important because children receive an educational experience that is fun while they develop self-confidence and responsibility and practice good habits that lead to healthier lifestyles.
+Clinch County 4-H promotes an annual Christmas fruit-sale fundraiser that provides funding for 4-H programs, such as summer camp rallies, DPA reward trips, DPA registration fees, Trunk or Treat held at Clinch County Elementary School and Clinch County Middle School, Honors Day Awards, and pizza parties.
+The intent is to make all camps as affordable as possible for our 4-H’ers.
+Clinch County Extension offers two additional fundraisers — Yankee Candle sales and candy bar sales.
+These fundraisers are used to fully cover or help offset camp costs, giving children of all economic backgrounds in Clinch County the opportunity to benefit from the life lessons learned at 4-H camps and DPA events.

 Family and Consumer Sciences